TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-If we run a `ps -faux`, we can detect that `root` is running this program:
+Running `ps -faux` reveals that the `root` user is running this program:

 <br />